locustio/locust/docs/writing-a-locustfile.rst

 SequentialTaskSet class
 =======================

-:py:class:`SequentialTaskSet <locust.sequential_taskset.SequentialTaskSet>` is a TaskSet but its tasks will be executed in the order that they are declared.
+:py:class:`SequentialTaskSet <locust.SequentialTaskSet>` is a TaskSet but its tasks will be executed in the order that they are declared.
 Weights are ignored for tasks on a SequentialTaskSet class.
 Ofcourse you can also nest SequentialTaskSet within TaskSet and vice versa.